This post may contain affiliate links. Please read our disclosure policy.

 - Sometimes the batter may begin to look grainy.
 This means the fat has begun to separate.
 Thankfully you can add just under 1 tsp of milk to help the ingredients recuperate.

-- Don’t over bake: each oven bakes a little differently, so start checking the brownies 5 minutes before the suggested bake time.
-Glass pans take longer to cook than metal pans so be sure to adjust bake time accordingly.
+- Don’t over bake – each oven bakes a little differently, so start checking the brownies 5 minutes before the suggested bake time.

 Fudgy Brownies Recipe